metapolator/metapolator/specimen,-and-glyph-interaction.md

 ### optical horizontal lines
 _(better known as vertical metrics)_

 In general this is about the lines that guide the eyes in reading direction, for any script.
-The **specific example** I will give here is for **Latin script**.
+The **specific example** here is for **Latin script**.
 First a very familiar situation:

 ![](http://mmiworks.net/metapolator/5lines.png)